sabrinasettle/RogerSkyline-1/README.md

 ```
 I set my port to 2000, as seen before, but its really what ever you want that works.
 The ip address wil also vary.
 Until you copy this, in your sshd_configue VM file PasswordAuthenication should be set to yes.
 Afterwards it can be changed to no.

+Now I can use this command to access my VM without using Virtualbox:

+ssh mrrogerbluesky@192.168.99.1 -p 2000

 ## Building a Firewall